A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 If you specify a parameter group that is different from the default, depending on the parameter

-Custom endpoints available
+Custom endpoints are also available

 After the switchover is successful, the old Blue instance will simply remain as an independent environment.

-To completely revert to the original state, you need to put the service into maintenance mode to stop updates to the database, take a logical backup such as mysqldump from the Green environment, and then restore it to the original version of the cluster.
+To completely revert to the original state, you need to put the service into maintenance mode to stop updates to the database, take a logical backup such as mysqldump from the Green environment, and restore it to the original version of the cluster.

 Snapshots taken on a Version 3 cluster cannot be used to start a Version 2 cluster.